Coat of arms of Flanders: Color of the Claws and tongue

-After gaining cultural autonomy in 1972, the then Cultuurraad van de Nederlandse Cultuurgemeenschap (Cultural Council of the Dutch Cultural Community) voted the decree of 22 May 1973 adopting the Flemish lion as its official flag.
-Shortly afterwards, the Cultuurraad also adopted a coat of arms: Or, a lion rampant sable, armed and langued gules, five mullets sabel in orle.
-The five stars surrounding the lion were meant to denote the five Flemish provinces.
-The inclusion of black stars caused a small controversy.
-Some objected to their colour, others regarded them as a needless Americanism.
-It was therefore suggested to replace them with a sheaf of arrows, an idea taken from the arms of the Netherlands.
-Notwithstanding the criticism, these arms were adopted by the Flemish Community (Decree of 30 March 1988) when it took over the attributions of the Cultuurraad.
-Shortly afterwards however it was decided to return to the original arms of Flanders (Decree of 7 November 1990), thereby making the arms identical to the flag.
-The Flemish lion has also become associated with the far right in the northern Netherlands.

-Controversy over the claws

-There is discussion within the Flemish movement whether the tongue and claws of the Flemish lion should be red or black.
-This controversy originated when part of the Flemish movement started to take an increasingly anti-Belgian stand after the First World War.
-The radicalized resented that the colours of the Flemish lion echoed those of the Belgian flag and therefore propagated a black lion with black tongue and claws.
+But the controversy over the color of the claws and tongue originated when part of the Flemish movement started to take an increasingly anti-Belgian stand after the First World War and even more after the second world war, after the Flemish SS promoted the use of the full black lion and after the war was seen as the symbol of collaboration with the nazis.
+The radicalized resented that the colours of the Flemish lion echoed those of the Belgian flag (black, yellow and red) and therefore propagated a black lion with black tongue and claws.
 The divide has remained ever since.
 Officially and historically the Flemish lion should have a red tongue and claws, and while both flags used to be more or less interchangeable until 1973 the entirely black lion has come to stand for the separatist or otherwise radical sections of Flemish nationalism in the eyes of many.